 For more information on this site and the Severiani Warehouses visit: https://www.visitfiumicino.com/tour/parco-archeologico-dei-porti-di-claudio-e-traiano/?lang=en

 If you just want to treat yourself to some R&R and have a spa day at the baths like an ancient emperor, QC Terme Roma is for you – but book your treatments well in advance.
 This spa offers everything, and is right near the airport so you reach your flight totally ready for re-entry.QC Termeroma - Via Portuense 2178/A, Fiumicino - Check the price here

 Fresh Fish Meal in Fiumicino

-Where all the fish comes in for Rome's thousands of restaurants, you won't have a bad meal here in Fiumicino - but choose wisely!
-There's an excellent "strip" of eateries but I once enjoyed a 17-dish "appetizer" selection of fish done in every way, shape and form, at a restaurant that I never would have found had it not been for google.
+It is where all the fish comes in for Rome's thousands of restaurants, you won't have a bad meal here in Fiumicino - but choose wisely!
+There's an excellent "strip" of eateries, but I once enjoyed a 17-dish "appetizer" selection of fish done in every way, shape and form, at a restaurant that I never would have found had it not been for google.
 When friends come into town or have a layover in Rome, this is where we head.
 Try this one:Ristorantino da Giorgio - Via della Torre Clementina 200 Foce del Tevere, Fiumicino - https://www.facebook.com/Ristorantino-Da-Giorgio-480279622110861/

 While inside the airport, huge reproductions of some of Da Vinci's flying machines and other inventions are on display.
 And every so often, Terminal 3 hosts an exhibition of more findings.